 Veggie smoothies aren’t sweet enough – what can I do?

-If you’re used to smoothies from smoothie stores or just don’t enjoy smoothies (yet!) it’s a good guess that you don’t find homemade veggie smoothies sweet enough.
+Do you prefer special drinks from commercial smoothie stores?
+It’s a good guess that you don’t find homemade versions sweet enough.
 No worries, we’ll get there.
-Here are some tips for how to make your smoothies sweeter!
+Here are some tips on how to make them sweeter!

-- Use the sweetest fruits you can find – typically, this means buying the more expensive bag of frozen fruit if that;s what you’re using or using fruit that is in season.
+- Use the sweetest fruits you can find.
+Typically, this means buying the more expensive bag of frozen fruit.
+Alternatively, use fresh fruit that is in season to ensure peak ripeness.

 - Add an extra ripe banana.
 Bananas add a ton of sweetness to veggie smoothies if they’re super ripe.
 I tend to buy an excess of bananas at all times.
 Then, I freeze them at that perfect overripe state for baking and blending.

-- Use the fruits with the most natural sugars – pineapple, sweet cherries and mango come to mind as the most consistently very sweet, especially in frozen form.
+- Use the fruits with the most natural sugars.
+Pineapple, sweet cherries and mango come to mind as the most consistently very sweet.
 Strawberries and blueberries in my experience are hit or miss in terms of sweetness.

 - Add some natural sweeteners.
 If you really need some extra sweetness, try to use a natural sweetener like honey or maple syrup.
-Over time you can probably also reduce the amount of sweetener you use until your taste buds get used to it.
+Remember babies under 1 can not have honey.

-I genuinely believe that you can toss any veggie into a smoothie and make it taste good, but there are definitely some veggies that will give you the best results.
+In general, you can toss any vegetable into a smoothie and make it taste good.
+But, there are definitely some that will give you the best results.

-- Greens – greens are a smoothies best friend – they blend up so well, the taste is easily over powered, and the color is fun! (you can easily cover the green up by adding something like blueberries though!
+- Greens.
+Leafy greens are a smoothie’s best friend.
+They blend up so well, the taste is easily overpowered, and the color is fun!
+You can easily cover the green up by adding something like blueberries.

-- Sweet potato – cooked sweet potato is the perfect vegetable for a veggie smoothie.
-Naturally sweet, it adds a delicious thickness and creaminess to your smoothie.
+- Sweet potato.
+Cooked sweet potato is the perfect vegetable for a blending.
+Naturally sweet, it adds a delicious thickness and creaminess to your drink.

-- Beets – buy a package of pre-cooked beets (not marinated, just plain) and toss some in.
+- Beets.
+Simply buy a package of pre-cooked beets and toss some in.
 They add sweetness and a really fun pink color to food without a ton of effort.

-- Squash – from zucchini to yellow squash to pumpkin, these are the perfect smoothie vegetable.
-When fresh, not only are they packed with vitamins and nutrients, but they blend up so well and have a very light taste.
+- Squash.
+From zucchini to yellow squash to pumpkin, these are the perfect vegetable.
+They blend up smooth as well as having a very light taste.

-- Cauliflower – the flavor is so light and since it’s white your kids will never know the difference.
+- Cauliflower.
+The flavor is so light and since it’s white kids won’t notice it at first glance.

 How can I find and add superfoods for smoothies?

-Another way to add an extra punch to your veggie smoothie is to add a superfood.
+Another way to add an extra punch to your drink is to add a superfood.
 A superfood is defined as “a nutrient-rich food considered to be especially beneficial for health and well-being.”
-These can add a ton of nutrients to your kids diet, or your diet, when added to a nutrient packed smoothie.
-Here are some of my favorites that are super kid friendly (aka nothing too crazy or crunchy)!
+These can add health benefits to your diet when added to an already nutrient-packed drink.
+Here are some of my favorites:

-- cacao nibs – add some chocolate flair with cacao nibs!
-I like to add a tablespoon or two to a cauliflower, banana, peanut butter smoothie for a fun chunky monkey style smoothie.
+- cacao nibs.
+Add some chocolate flair with cacao nibs!
+I like to add a tablespoon or two to a cauliflower, banana, peanut butter smoothie.

-- chia seeds – make sure you blend these in well, or allow them to soak in some liquid before adding to the smoothie to avoid any texture issues.
+- chia seeds.
+Be sure to blend these in well or allow them to soak in some liquid before adding to the blender.
+This will help to avoid any texture issues.

-- flax seeds – add some Omega 3’s to your smoothie by adding some flax seeds – I like to use the ground ones to make sure they get blended in well.
+- flax seeds.
+Add some Omega 3’s to your smoothie by adding some flax seeds.
+Use ground to make sure they get blended in well.

 Help!
 My kids only like the store bought smoothies!

 - Try natural sweeteners.
-Stevia, honey, and maples syrup are all great options.
-Even if you have to use a bit of normal sugar to add some sweetness, chances are that it will still be MUCH less than one you buy in stores – weigh your options and make a decision that’s right for you.
+Stevia, honey, and maple syrup are all great options.
+Even try using a bit of normal sugar to add some sweetness.
+Chances are that it will still be MUCH less than ones you buy in stores.
+Weigh your options and make a decision that’s right for you.

 - Have specific, fun smoothie cups.
-My boys know that when these specific cups come out of the cupboard, it’s smoothie time and they get excited.
+My boys know that when these specific cups come out of the cupboard, it’s smoothie time.
+They get excited about their fun, special cups!

 Should I use fresh or frozen fruits and veggies in smoothies?